Heat to power engines

 • Simplicity of maintenance and installation

-Production of electricity AND hot air > 300°C in cogeneration via a secondary heat exchanger
+Production of electricity AND hot air > 300°C through CHP via a secondary heat exchanger

 An innovative rotary valve system